asyncapi/website/pages/docs/tutorials/validate-documents.md

             sentAt:
               type: string
               format: date-time
-              description: Date and time when the message was sent.`}
+              description: Date and time when the message was sent.
 ```

 6. Congratulations!
 You identified and fixed all the errors, and now have a valid AsyncAPI document.